FlatFilers/Platform-Translations/README.md

 4. **Updating Platform-Translations:** Changes made in our private repository are automaticly synchronized with this repository.
 This ensures that improvements made based on your feedback become part of the official translations for all users!

-Your insights and language skills make a big difference in making our translations accurate.
+Your insights and language skills make a big difference in making our translations more accurate.
 Thanks for being part of our collaborative effort to make Flatfile better for all users!